maproulette/docs/src/documentation/discovering-challenges.md

   order: 0
 ---

-At the time of writing, MapRoulette has well over 4000 Challenges with hundreds of thousands of Tasks.
 How do you find things that you are interested in fixing?
 MapRoulette offers a number of ways that we'll talk about on this page.

 # Sorting